Skip to Content Skip to Menu Skip to Footer

 Key Takeaways

-• Private markets are debt and equity investments in private companies or assets, such as private credit/debt, private equity and real assets such as infrastructure and real estate.
+• Private markets involve transactions among non-listed businesses.
+These transactions include debt and equity investments in private companies or assets, and real assets such as infrastructure and real estate.

-• Over half of private market investments are made in private equity, but private credit/debt and real assets are growing rapidly.
+• Private equity investments account for over half of private market investments but private credit/debt and real assets are growing rapidly.

 • Private markets are projected to reach more than $15 trillion by 2025, and more than $18 trillion by 2027.